 Written By David Cusick

 Your roof serves many important functions, from keeping your cool air in to keeping water out.
 However, maintaining your roof isn't always simple.
-In Kansas City, your roof may have an increased risk of heat damage due to the area's higher-than-average temperatures.
+In Kansas City, your roof may be at high risk of heat damage due to the higher-than-average temperatures in the area.

 Quality customer service